emidec/emidec.github.io/_pages/hiring.md

 ### 10. Where can I find more information about UCL?

-Google is your friend :) But I think the UCL HR Pay & Benefits [page](https://www.ucl.ac.uk/human-resources/pay-and-staff-benefits) is a really good resource for applicants.
+Besides [https://www.ucl.ac.uk/about/](https://www.ucl.ac.uk/about/), I think the UCL HR Pay & Benefits [page](https://www.ucl.ac.uk/human-resources/pay-and-staff-benefits) is a really good resource for applicants.